5 Simple Steps to Grow Your Company

 But now I had another problem—a serious problem.
 I was totally burned out and overwhelmed.

 Instead of constantly working to feed my business and feeling trapped, I wanted to let my business work for me.
-The cash flow was great, but I always had to anticipate the pressures of the following month, with its payroll, overhead, necessary sales, and “emergencies” I knew I’d have to handle.
+The cash flow was great, but I always had to anticipate the pressures of the following month.
+From figuring out new ways to keep myself afloat, such as dealing with employee payroll, constantly finding a new business growth strategy to drive brand awareness and appeal to the target market, or handling emergencies, I knew I had to find different ways to make this doable or else.

 It was at that point I made a decision.
 I’d build a business that would work without my showing up each day.
 I focused on it, obsessed over it, took action on it.
 And little by little, my business started to mature.
 I found key team members, built strong operational systems and internal controls, and slowly weaned my company off of its dependency on me.